shrividya-subramaniam/Credit-Lead-Prediction/README.md

 The proportion of classes in the target variable is imbalanced.
 Stratified K-Cross validation technique is used to ensure both classes of the dependent variable are equally represented during building the models and model evaluation.

 The data has higher number of observations compared to the number of features.
 Therefore, low bias high variance machine learning models like K-NN, tree based models are ideal for this problem to prevent underfitting.
 The ensemble models: XGBoost, CatBoost and LightGBM perform well acheiving a ROC AUC score of ~0.86.
-The average of these models are considered as the final predicted values.
+The average of the predicted values from these models are considered as the final predicted values.